dvdawg/dvdawg.github.io/src/content/posts/linear-algebra.md

 The field of linear algebra begins with the definition of its most fundamental unit...

 #### Vectors and Spaces
 What is a vector?
-An immediate reaction might be to visualize an arrow in space, or a $n \times 1$ matrix, or the definition of "a quantity with magnitude and direction".
+An immediate reaction might be to visualize an arrow in space, or a $n \times 1$ matrix, or the definition of "a quantity with magnitude and direction":
 $$
 \mathbf{\nearrow} ,\quad \begin{bmatrix}
 a_1\\